Hue Jackson: Tennessee State Tigers

 On April 15, 2021, Jackson joined Tennessee State's coaching staff as the new offensive coordinator for the 2021 season, under new coach Eddie George.
 The Tigers finished with a 5–6 record and an average of 19.7 points per game for the 2021 season.

 Grambling State Tigers

 On December 10, 2021, Jackson was hired to be the 14th head coach of the Grambling State Tigers.
 It marks his first time serving as a head coach in college football.
+He was fired in November 2023.

+Georgia State Panthers

+In June 2024, Jackson was hired as the assistant general manager of the Georgia State Panthers football team, working under head coach Dell McGee.
+In 2025, he was promoted to offensive coordinator following the departure of Jim Chaney, who stepped down after one season in the role.